-Dinham Road, Exeter, Devon EX4 4EE 01392 255569 stdavids@ventrus.org.uk Error!
-Hyperlink reference not valid.
+Dinham Road, Exeter, Devon EX4 4EE 01392 255569

+stdavids@ventrus.org.uk www.stdavidsprimary.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.